-GRIP500 has a vast choice of truck tyres: front axle, drive axle, any position, trailer, construction site, bus...
+GRIP500 has a very wide variety of all-season, winter, and summer tyres for cars, SUVs, 4x4s, and utility vehicles.
 Search by size or choose the brand you're looking for to see all the available tyres.
-We have truck tyres in all sizes.
+We have tyres in all sizes and for all vehicles.
 Delivery is free for orders of two or more identical tyres.

 Tyres are the only parts of your truck that are in direct contact with the road.
 This makes them key to your safety and that of the goods you transport.
 It is therefore very important to make sure you always have tyres that are in good condition.
 When should you change the tyres on a truck?
 What criteria should be taken into account when changing tyres?
 How can you guarantee the durability of your tyres?
 Here are all the answers from your specialist in the sale of high quality tyres.

 Tyres greatly influence your truck's handling and braking performance.
 Given the crucial role they play, it is important to pay special attention to them.
 You must pay attention to the condition of your tyres and carry out regular checks.

 The best way to check the wear of a truck tyre is to use the indicator provided for this.
 The wear indicator is placed on the tread, it measures between 1 mm in France and 1.6 mm for other European countries.
 When you notice that the tread and the wear indicator are almost at the same level, it's time to change your tyres.

 The wear indicator is not the only indicator that your tyres are worn.
 It is important to carry out visual checks.
 Sometimes the middle and extremities of your tyres can show visible signs of wear.
 The flank may be damaged.
 The tread can be perforated.
 In either of these two cases, the tyres must be changed.
 Also be attentive to the noise your wheels make.
 If they make strange noises, have the tyres inspected.